• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

 Be very careful when removing them from the egg cartons.
-Use a blade to separate the sides of the mushroom head from the carton to cause minimal damage to the mushroom head.
+Use a knife blade to separate the sides of the mushroom head from the carton to cause minimal damage to the mushroom head.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds